ningpj/myVoronMods/Blobifier Righthand Orientation mods/readme.md

 ## Current Printer setup
 Voron 2.4 300mm.
-Klicky PCB dock on the extreme left, z-endstop, blobifier gantry nozzle wipe rest (needs to be move closer to blobifier once design/modifications are finalised), Blobifier on right, EREC (no toolhead cutter or depressor pin), and Yavoth hotend.
+Klicky PCB dock on the extreme left, z-endstop, blobifier gantry nozzle wipe rest (needs to be move closer to Blobifier once design/modifications are finalised), Blobifier on right, EREC (no toolhead cutter or depressor pin), and Yavoth hotend.

 ## Nozzle Tip Temperature Metrics
-Measurements for external nozzle tip temperature taken from 300c - 240c, started at 300c and dropping to lower temps.
+Measurements for external nozzle tip temperatures taken from 300c - 240c, started at 300c and dropping to lower temps.
 Measured with multimeter and thermocouple between silicon reset and nozzle tip. <br />
 External nozzle tip temperatures consistently 40c or so below actual HE temperature target.

 ![Nozzle_Tip_Temperatures](images/Nozzle_Tip_Temperatures.png)